visit/galaxy-docs/_includes/reservation.md

 # Reservation

-> Reservation

 **Reservation** calls provide information on, and the ability to cancel, bookings that have been commited.
-The **Booking Code** is a universal reference for a reservation while the **ReservationVersionId** will show you the different versions of the booking if things have been changed
+The `BookingCode` is a universal reference for a reservation while the `ReservationVersionId` will show you the different versions of the booking if things have been changed

 **GET** and **POST** operations